darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 I was always seeing LO in the True Native Mode code.
 I was like what is LO???
 Then it hit me it's low-range.
 I came up with MI and HI for mid-range and high-range myself and it worked!!!
 Also I was always seeing RX everywhere I looked, I was like well if there is an RX there has to be a TX.
 It was just dumb luck, that the TX must be on top of RX.
 I guess you could say it was trial, error, logic and my advanced Linux computer skills, is how I programed the Saber ESS 9218 DAC.
 The devs that programed the Saber ESS DAC chip are professionals, you need to think like how they think.
 They would not make it to complicated to program the QuadDAC.
 For me it was the worlds ultimate puzzle.<br>

 ### What's the audio offset to the worlds audio?
-Keep in mind this may not be the correct offset, this is what sounded best to me.<br>
+Keep in mind this may not be the correct offset, this is what sounded best to me.
+I think I got the correct offset this time.
+The music sounds great!<br>

 L = -14.4<br>
 R = -28.4<br>